saraikium/saraikium/README.md

-- 🔭 I’m currently working on ...
-An educational project
+- 🔭 I’m currently working on a travel and expense management project.
-- 🌱 I’m currently learning ...
-GraphQL, ReasonML, OCaml
+- 🌱 I’m currently learning Python, Flask and GraphQL.
 - 😄 Pronouns: He/Him